mlouro/django-js-utils/README.rst

 dutils - Django JS Utils
 ==========================

-The Django JS Utils is a small utility library that has close ties with the Django Web Framework.
-The aim of this library is to provide JavaScript/Django developers with a few utilities that will help the development of RIA.
+dutils is a small utility library that aims to provide JavaScript/Django developers with a few utilities that will help the development of RIA on top of a Django Backend.

 It currently supports the following features: